Email marketing

 This date is celebrated with cosplay encounters, movie re-watches, and every Star Wars-themed trinket you can imagine, from drinks to mugs, to technology products, to clothing, to fan content.

-Smaller companies can enjoy a lighthearted approach, especially if the owners are big fans of the series: pictures of them in costumes or of cherished objects from the series can earn high esteem from subscribers.
+Smaller brands can take a more playful approach, especially if the owners are big fans of the series: pictures of them in costumes or of cherished objects from the series can earn high esteem from subscribers.
 Bigger brands with franchise products can jump in with discounts to enjoy the free marketing.

 Shoe Carnival email featuring Crocs Grogu (also known as baby Yoda) line